If you’re struggling to pay your Duke Energy bill, help is available! We found ways you can lower your bill and save on your energy bill!

 Even though Duke Energy doesn’t have an official policy on payment arrangements, they may be willing to work with customers who need to make a payment arrangement.
 They look at each case separately.
 You may have a greater chance at getting a payment arrangement if you don’t already have one, if your account is in good standing and if you have a good payment history.

 The equal payment plan can help protect you from unexpected charges based on the season.
-It works by averaging out your bill so you don’t need to worry about it going up by a lot depending on how hot or cold it is.
-Then, at the end of the term, you’ll just have to pay anything above the total averaged amount.
+It works by averaging out your bill so you don’t need to worry about it going up because of how hot or cold it is outside.
+Then, at the end of the term, if you went over your average amount you’ll just have to pay the extra.

 Kentucky Duke Energy customers can get help.